Columnstore indexes - Data loading guidance

 INSERT operation was single threaded.
 To load data in parallel, you could create multiple staging table or issue

 SELECT with non-overlapping ranges of rows from the staging table.
 This limitation goes away with SQL Server 2016 (13.x).
-The command below loads the data from staging table in parallel but you will need to specify
+The following command loads the data from staging table in parallel but you must specify

 TABLOCK.
 You may find this contradictory to what was said earlier with bulkload but the key difference is the parallel data load from the staging table is executed under the same transaction.